What are the goals that we need to set and reach in order go keep our food system within environmental limits?

 A fairly recent study (published in Nature by Springman et al. - also check the article on the guardian) brings it to the point.
 We have the options of improving technology, reducing foodwaste, and transitioning our diet – but only the combination of all three will cut it.
 The scenario, in its simplest terms, he describes as follows:

-By 2050 we need to change our diet to the following fractions of our current consumption:
+By 2050 we need to change our diet to the following fractions of our current global consumption:

 |5 times the amount of legumes, nuts, and seeds|